|

-Molsoft has developed new technology and proprietary algorithms for molecular
+Molsoft develops new technology and proprietary algorithms for molecular

 modeling with applications to protein and small molecule structure prediction,